top of page

 a weekly illustrated series.

-Walking safely after a night out in West; street lighting with Bioluminescent trees.
+Walking safely after a night out dancing; street lighting with Bioluminescent trees.

 Stargazing in Lemon Hill with the Fairmount Park Conservancy